 Abnormal endothelial function is commonly found among individuals with high blood pressure, diabetes and cardiovascular disease.
 Restoring normal endothelial function may be important for patients suffering from these disorders.

-Another double blind randomized crossover study on 28 patients with coronary artery disease found that 200 mg of Pycnogenol daily for 8 weeks improved endothelial function (5).
+Another double-blind, randomized crossover study on 28 patients with coronary artery disease found that 200 mg of Pycnogenol daily for eight weeks improved endothelial function (5).

-It has been suggested that these effects may be mediated by reduction on oxidative stress and increased availability of nitric oxide (NO).
+It has been suggested that these effects may be mediated by reduction of oxidative stress and increased availability of nitric oxide (NO).

 Pycnogenol and High Blood Pressure